-Allison Baggerly is a blogger, author, influencer, speaker, podcaster, and founder of Inspired Budget, which is proudly a Latinx and women-owned business.
+Allison Baggerly is a blogger, author, speaker, podcaster, and founder of Inspired Budget, which is proudly a Latinx and women-owned business.
 A former teacher, Allison blends her talents for teaching with her passion for personal finances to help others learn how to start budgeting and build a life they love.

 Allison and her husband paid off over $111,000 of debt on 2 teacher salaries while growing their family.
 During the process, she learned how to take back control of her money, stay consistent with paying off debt, and stop emotional spending once and for all.